jasonmoo/cryp/README.md

  * `dec` - Reads base64 encoded data from `STDIN` and outputs decrypted data to `STDOUT`
  * `enc_file` - Takes a list of file paths and creates a new, encrypted, version with the file name, size, mode, mod time and contents written in tar forma and encrypted as a single payload.
-The encrypted file is named the SHA-256 hash of it's contents.
+The encrypted file is named the HMAC SHA-256 hash of it's contents.
  * `dec_file` - Takes a list of file paths and decrypts them, parsing the tar format and creating a file with the original properties of the encrypted version.
  * `enc_dir` - Takes a list of directories and recursively replaces each file with an encrypted version using enc_file.
- * `dec_dir` - Takes a list of directories and recursively decrypts each file having a file name that is the SHA-256 checksum of it's contents using dec_file.
+ * `dec_dir` - Takes a list of directories and recursively decrypts each file having a file name that is the HMAC SHA-256 checksum of it's contents using dec_file.

 cryp is also presented as a library for developing your own tools with.
 Please visit [godocs](https://godoc.org/github.com/jasonmoo/cryp) for complete documentation.